 Life Columnist John Patterson describes his 21st birthday coinciding with the start of Midsummers in July.
 His three-act story features his experiences during trips to Boyan Heights, Crozet Buddhist Biker Bar and Trinity Irish Pub.

-In the aftermath of numerous white nationalist rallies in Charlottesville this past summer — including the rally, a through Grounds and a in Justice Park — U.Va.
+In the aftermath of numerous white nationalist rallies in Charlottesville this past summer — including the Unite the Right rally, a torchlit march through Grounds and a Ku Klux Klan rally in Justice Park — U.Va.
 Black Alumni wrote a letter to the incoming Class of 2021.

 “Racism, prejudice and discrimination are not values honored by the University, nor are they accepted by its students, faculty, staff or alumni,” they wrote.
 “Even though you are just beginning your time at the University, you are in fact entering that same community of love and support we once inhabited.”